jic-dtool/dservercore/SPEC.rst

   privileges to search for datasets in a base URI so that they can find datasets from that base URI
-- As a systems administrator I want to be able to give a user privileges register datasets on a base URI so that they can register datasets from that base URI
+- As a systems administrator I want to be able to give a user privileges to register datasets on a base URI so that they can register datasets from that base URI
 - As a data champion, a user with privileges to register datasets, I want to be able to re-index a base URI when new datasets have been uploaded to the base URI